mzhang00/MKS22X-FinalProject/README.md

 May 29th 2019:
 =======================================================================================
+Michael Zhang:
+* Made the player movement much much smoother
+* Started working on a new type of shooting that is smoother and faster

 Derek Lao:
 * Created realAngleDifference() method to calculate angle difference between vectors with a sign
 * Created a vectorTangentLines() method to find the two tangent vectors